Top Things To Do In Trento For Families and Couples

 Where to stay: best hotels in Trento

 We stayed at Grand Hotel Trento and we loved it.
 This 4-star accommodation in Trento city centre is very comfortable and equipped with all services.
 The room is modern and furnished with a wardrobe, TV, writing desk, chairs, a small fridge.
 Included are tea and coffee-making facilities, while the fridge stock is extra.
 Rooms include independent air-conditioning/heating system and WiFi.
+Check out our full review of Grand Hotel Trento to know about our experience.

 SAVE IT FOR LATER?